purpasmart96/pmd_test/readme.md

 * Adapted the Fast Sqrt method for it to use GCC Extended Assembly on non-MSVC build systems.
 * Include pointer casting in all memory allocation methods (malloc and realloc).
 * Minor modification in functions so conflicts with pointer-integer assignment don't give warnings.
+* A couple of things had to be fixed in a very cumbersome way.
+In particular, some variables such as Texture_t's `name` had to be strdup'd so they don't crash.
+A cleanup for that struct is necessary.

 ## Projected changes ##
-* Naturally, to work on Linux/GCC (and Windows/MinGW if possible).
+* Test on a MinGW Windows environment.
-* Add an automated data package-making script
+* Add an automated data package-making script.
+* Add a CMake deployment command for Windows builds so the DLLs get copied together with the compiled program.
 * Un-hardcode some settings.